-- To reduce fog build up on the windshield during humid weather, place the air flow selector in the position. - To reduce humidity build up inside the vehicle during cold or warm weather, do not drive or leave the vehicle parked with the air flow selector in the OFF position. - Do not put objects under the front seats that will interfere with the air flow to the rear seats. - Remove any snow, ice or leaves from the air intake area at the base of the windshield.
+- To reduce fog build up on the windshield during humid weather, place the air flow selector in the AHP position. - To reduce humidity build up inside the vehicle during cold or warm weather, do not drive with the air flow selector in the O (OFF) position. - Do not put objects under the front seats that will interfere with the air flow to the rear seats. - Remove any snow, ice or leaves from the air intake area at the base of the windshield.